-Banks, multi-national business consultancies and the leading financial newspaper in the Netherlands have found their way to the Bright Side of Life!
+Banks, multi-national businesses and the leading financial newspaper in the Netherlands have all found their way to the Bright Side of Life!

-ABN AMRO is a major international bank, with headquarters situated in Amsterdam.
-BSL created an easy-to-use, fast and secure global system for managing signatures and powers of attorney for ABN AMRO managers.
-Our Signature Registration System is unique within the banking sector, offering the ABN AMRO a clear business advantage.
+ABN AMRO is an international bank with their head office in Amsterdam.
+Based on their requirements, BSL created an easy-to-use, fast and secure global system that manages signatures and powers of attorney throughout their organisation.
+As a result, their Signature Registration System is unique within the banking sector, offering ABN AMRO a clear business advantage over its competitors.

-BSL developed the FD News, Image and Audio archive (NIA) for the Financieele Dagblad (the leading financial news daily).
-The NIA manages thousands of images and news articles received each day from press bureaus, as well as the text, audio and video material produced by their FD print, web and radio journalists.
+BSL developed the FD News, Image and Audio archive (NIA) for the Financieele Dagblad (the leading Dutch financial news daily).
+The NIA manages thousands of images and news articles received daily from press bureaus, as well as the text, audio and video material produced by their print, online and radio journalists.

 Literary and Library services

-If you visit a library, or browse through online digital titles (either e-books or maybe in your favorite online store), you will be using software developed by the Bright Side of Life.
-We have been working on title and collection management services for more than 10 years, and there are few surprises in store for our developers.
+If you visit a library or browse through online digital titles (either e-books or in your favourite online store), you will probably use software developed by the Bright Side of Life.
+We have worked on title and collection management services for over 20 years.
 Fluent MARC21, PICA, PPNs, ISBNs and EANS are just some of the languages we speak!

-NBD Biblion provides many services on behalf of libraries and school medialabs.
-BSL has developed complex production systems (MIPS/MOM) for NBD, importing, managing and distributing bibliographic material, covers and PDFs.
-We also developed their original boekensalon.nl web site and the Rotunda touch screen software.
-Web services designed and developed by BSL supply covers and title content to many commercial and non-commercial web sites.
+NBD Biblion provides many services on behalf of libraries and school media labs.
+BSL has developed production systems (MIPS/MOM) designed for use by NBD, importing, managing and distributing bibliographic material, covers and PDFs.
+We’ve recently integrated these systems with AI services.
+In addition, we’ve created new versions of their literary databases (Literom and Uittrekselbank).
+Web services designed and developed by BSL supply covers and title content to many commercial and non-commercial websites.

 Stichting Lezen promotes reading among children in the Netherlands.
-At their request, BSL developed the Drupal-based web site leesplan.nl, where users can create teaching and literary programs to promote reading within educational institutions.
-Users can contribute and share original learning programs, all of which can be browsed and selected on the basis of criteria such as age group, purpose, and structure of the lessons.
+At their request, BSL developed the Drupal-based website leesplan.nl, where users can create teaching and academic programs to promote reading within educational institutions.
+In addition, users can contribute and share original learning programs, all of which can be browsed and selected based on criteria such as age group, purpose, and structure of the lessons.

-In 2004, BSL took over the design and development of Literatuurplein.nl, redesigning the site and underlying database and CMS.
-The CMS imports, manages and links title information for every book published in the Netherlands, linking them with literary agendas, tours, interviews, videos, columns, tv/radio programs and prices.
-Updated 24/7, Literatuurplein content is distributed via web services to Dutch library sites, and our Boekwijzer app.
+In 2004, BSL took over the design and development of Literatuurplein.nl, redesigning the site, database and CMS.
+The CMS imports title information for every book published in the Netherlands and is updated daily.
+Furthermore, it automatically links books and authors to literary events, tours, interviews, videos, columns and tv/radio programs.
+In addition, our software automatically distributes Literatuurplein content via web services to Dutch library sites throughout the Netherlands.

 Government / Public Authority services

-Security, encryption and the management of vast quantities of digital assets feature heavily in our work for the Dutch Police and security services.
+Security, encryption and managing vast quantities of digital assets feature heavily in our work for the Dutch Police and security services.
 The VROM, OC&W and the RGD are all Bright Side of Life clients.
-These are just a selection from our many successfully completed projects.
+These are just a selection from our many completed projects.

-BSL developed a suite of Edison applications designed for managing regional photo databases of suspects, synchronized between locations within each Police division.
-We also created international databases of high resolution images used for verifying travel documents and currencies by customs organizations throughout the world, and accessible via touch screen interfaces.
+BSL developed a suite of Edison applications designed for managing regional photo databases of suspects, synchronised between locations within each Police division.
+We also created international databases of high-resolution images used for verifying travel documents and currencies by customs organisations worldwide.

 The international Van EyCK art history database & website was designed for use by European galleries, art institutes and auction houses.
-Van EyCK can compare images, making it possible to identify copies of works, or to recognize the style of different artists.
-It also supports many techniques for classifying and describing artwork, using custom thesauri, and the Iconclass art classification system.
+Van EyCK can compare images, making it possible to identify copies of works or recognise different artists’ styles.
+It also supports many techniques for classifying and describing artworks, using custom thesauri and the Iconclass art classification system.

-Teaching Dutch and British sign language to children was the main goal of our European SignBase project.
+Teaching Dutch and British sign language to children was the primary goal of our European SignBase project.
 SignBase stored thousands of sign language videos, linking the videos to descriptions, keywords, synonyms, and context.
-The database – a world first – was used to create teaching tools such as CD/DVD games, dictionaries and other learning aids, allowing deaf children and their families to discover and learn sign language for themselves.
+In addition, the database – a world first – was used to create teaching tools such as CD/DVD games, dictionaries and other learning aids, allowing deaf children and their families to discover and learn sign language for themselves.

-BSL has used their FRS multimedia database platform to deliver many Digital Asset management solutions, used by newspapers, museums and collection managers throughout the Netherlands.
-If you have hundreds of thousands of images, videos or PDFs and want an experienced partner to provide you with a safe, secure highly web-based solution, get in touch.
+We used our FRS multimedia database platform to deliver Digital Asset management solutions used by newspapers, museums and collection managers.
+If you have hundreds of thousands of images, videos or PDFs and want an experienced partner to provide you with a safe, secure web-based solution, get in touch.

-The NIOD has a large, unique collection of images – from among others – the German occupation of the Netherlands during WWII.
+The NIOD has an extensive and unique collection of images – from, among others – the German occupation of the Netherlands during WWII.
 BSL developed the WWII Image Bank, making it easy for the NIOD to publish selections from their vast archive of images.

 ESTEC (European Space Research and Technology Centre) is the NASA of Europe.
-They asked BSL to develop a graphic database containing thousands of images, videos and incident reports to make all their information on accidents and potential risks available online to their specialists.
+They asked BSL to develop a graphic database containing thousands of images, videos, and incident reports to make all their information on accidents and potential risks available online to their security and safety specialists.